SoftSec-KAIST/Fuzzing-Survey/README.md

 It uses a [force-directed graph layout algorithm](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) with several tweaks.
-At a high-level, each node tends to be sorted by its published year, and nodes with links would tend to be clustered.
+At a high-level, each node tends to be vertically sorted by its published year, and nodes with links would tend to be clustered.
 Also, white-box fuzzers tend to stay at the right-hand side of the display.

 ### Contribution

-You can contribute to this project to keep the database up-to-date.
+The website is initially built based on our original paper.
+Therefore it may miss recent papers and tools.
+But you can contribute to this project to keep it up-to-date.
 Please see the [contribution guideline](CONTRIBUTING.md) carefully before you make a PR.

 ### Maintenance